appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/git-providers.md

 :::info

-We're assuming that previously you reviewed or followed [install self-hosted appcircle](./installation.md#3-configure) section in docs, understood configuration made there and scenarios told there.
+We're assuming that previously you reviewed or followed [install self-hosted appcircle](./installation.md#3-configure) section in docs and applied example scenario.

-Current working directory is assumed `appcircle-server` for following steps.
+Following steps are using example project as project naming, which was told there.

 :::